soham274/OIBSIP/README.md

 - Confusion Matrix

 ### Outcome

-The model classifies iris flowers with high accuracy and demonstrates the use of supervised learning for classification problems.
+The model successfully classifies iris flowers with high accuracy.

 ---

-# 2. Unemployment Analysis with Python
+## Project 2: Unemployment Analysis with Python

-## Project Description
+### Description

-This project analyzes unemployment trends using data analysis and visualization techniques.
-The goal is to understand unemployment patterns across regions and study the impact of economic events such as Covid-19.
+This project analyzes unemployment trends in India using data analysis and visualization techniques.
+It helps identify unemployment patterns and regional differences.

-### Dataset Features

-- Region
-- Date
-- Estimated Unemployment Rate (%)
-- Estimated Employed
-- Labour Participation Rate (%)

-### Technologies Used

-- Python
-- Pandas
-- Matplotlib
-- Seaborn

-### Workflow
+### Analysis Performed

-1. Load Dataset
-2. Data Cleaning
+- Data Cleaning
-3. Date Formatting
-4. Exploratory Data Analysis
-5. State-wise Analysis
-6. Trend Analysis
+- Trend Analysis
+- State-wise Comparison
+- Time-Series Analysis
-7. Data Visualization
+- Data Visualization
-8. Result Interpretation

 ### Visualizations

-- Line Chart for Unemployment Trends
+- Line Charts
-- Bar Chart for State-wise Comparison
+- Bar Charts

 ### Outcome

-The analysis helps identify unemployment patterns, compare regions, and understand changes in unemployment over time.
+The analysis provides insights into unemployment trends and the impact of economic changes over time.

 ---

-# 3. Car Price Prediction using Machine Learning
+## Project 3: Car Price Prediction Using Machine Learning

-## Project Description
+### Description

-This project predicts the selling price of a car using machine learning techniques based on vehicle specifications and market-related factors.
+This project predicts the selling price of a car based on various features such as fuel type, transmission, kilometers driven, and vehicle age.

-### Features Used
+### Dataset Features
 - Present Price
 - Kms Driven
 - Fuel Type